10 Days of Prayer

 Divide the group in two.
 Have the females pray in one room (with a female leader) and the males in another room (with a male leader).
 Many personal needs cannot and should not be shared with everyone.
 It is easier to share with those of the same gender.

-Pray for the list of five to seven people you have been praying for during these ten days.
+Pray for the list of five to seven people you have been praying for during these 10 days.

 Choose a Bible passage and pray through it.